-Submission to a Single Arbitrator
+Submi ssion to a Single Arbitrator

-In the matter of the Arbitration and Concilia tion Act- Whereas differences have arisen and are still of concerning and of Now we, refer the matters in difference to the award of Dated the Note: This form may be modified as necessar y in the case of submission to more than one arbitrator.
-Form II Appointment of single arbitrator u nder agreement to refer future differences to arbitration In the matter of the Arbitration and Concilia tion Act- Whereas, by an agreement in writing, dated t differences arising between the parties to the agreement: e agreement shall be referred to an a , it is provided that arbitrator as mentioned in the And whereas differences within the meaning parties concerning re still subsisting between the Now we, the parties, in difference to the award of Dated the Note: This form may be modified as necessar y in the case of submission to more than one arbitrator.
-Form III Enlargement of time b y arbitrator by endorsement o n agreement In the matter of the Arbitration and Concilia tion Act, and an arbitration between n of and of of ·
+In the matter of the Arbitration and Concilia tion Act-

+Whereas differences have arisen and are still subsisting between

+of

+ofof

+Now we, do agree to

+refer the matters in difference to the award of

+(Signed)

+Dated the

+Note: This form may be modified as necessar y in the case of submission to more tha ın one arbitrator.

+Form II

+Appointment of single arbitrator u nder agreement to refer future di f ferences to arbitration

+In the matter of the Arbitration and Concilia tion Act-

+Whereas, by an agreement in writing, dated t , and made between he day of

+, and made between of and

+differences arising between the parties to the agreement: e agreement shall be referred to an arbi ,it is provided that trator as mentioned in the

+And whereas differences within the meaning parties concerning till subsisting between the

+Now we, the parties, and . do refer the matter in d ifference to the award

+of

+(Signed)

+Dated the

+Note: This form may be modified as necessary in the case of submission to more than one arbitrator.

+Form III

+Enlargement of time by arbitrator by endorsement on agreement